-The LALS =Triggered Location architecture in Figures 7.3-2 and 7.3-3 depicts the LALS Triggering Function (LTF).
+The LALS Triggered Location architecture in Figures 7.3-2 and 7.3-3 depicts the LALS Triggering Function (LTF).
 The LTF is an IRI-TF embedded into an IRI-POI (e.g. AMF…), or into an MDF2.
 The LTF is responsible for triggering the LI-LCS Client when a specific event related to the target is observed at the IRI-POI, or received at the MDF2.

 Figure 7.3-2 depicts the architecture of Triggered Location for IRI acquisition and delivery for the case when the Location Triggering Function (LTF) is embedded into an IRI-POI reporting IRI events for the target.